 - Powder Coated Wrinkle Black

 - Maintains the Factory Ventilation Hose from the Valve Cover

-Replace the restrictive factory piping to the turbo with 3" mandrel bent aluminum tubing for better air flow.
-COBB improved upon the factory airbox ducting by including an oiled, reusable dual-cone filter to increase airflow and to hear that amazing turbo sound.
+Replace the restrictive factory piping to the turbo with 3" mandrel bent aluminum tubing for increased air flow.
+COBB improved upon the factory airbox ducting by including an oiled, reusable dual-cone filter, that increases airflow and allows you to hear that amazing turbo sound!
 This kit comes with silicone couplers to ensure a perfect OEM-like fitment.

 Front Mount Intercooler Features:

 - Core Size: 24" x 8" x 3.5"

 - Cast Endtanks

 - Works with Factory Bumper Beam

 COBB's Front Mount Intercooler for the 2013-2014 Focus ST, with a 57 percent larger core and streamlined piping, makes for one of the single best bolt-on modifications available on the market.
 Allowing for much cooler intake temperatures and dramatic power increases when tuned with the COBB Accessport V3, this is just one of the many reasons 2013-2014 Focus ST owners need this Power Package upgrade from COBB.